10 Best-equipped CNG Cars Under Rs 10 Lakh: Maruti Wagon R, Hyundai Exter, Tata Punch, Maruti Brezza And Others | CarDekho.com

 -

-In the premium hatchback segment, there are three cars with a CNG option to pick from, with two of them being shared products: the Maruti Baleno and the Toyota Glanza.
+In the premium hatchback segment, there are three cars with a CNG option to pick from, two of them shared products: the Maruti Baleno and the Toyota Glanza.

 -